How To Choose The Right Cast-Iron Skillet Size? (7 Sizes)

 If you’re not sure, you might want to check this video out:

-You might want to invest in a smaller skillet if you don’t need the extra space anyway.
+Consider investing in a smaller skillet if you don’t need the extra space.
 A smaller skillet would mean lesser work, after all.
 It would be easier to commit to all those steps with that.

 Why Buy a Cast-Iron Skillet?